-You may have heard of the benefits of a DB plan.
-But what is a DB plan and how does it work?
+You may have heard of the benefits of defined benefit pension plans.
+But what are they and how do they work?
 Also, do you really understand the rules and the formula?

 In this post, we will cover the plan basics.
 We have a couple videos that will explain the cost and eligibility requirements.
 Let’s dive in!

 Table of contents